Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 5, 7, 10 Pfaffians

-As a generic member of the mirror family is quite singular just as the degree 13 case and we don't know if it admits any crepant resolution, the verification of the mirror phenomena is again based on the coincidence of the fundamental geometric invariants of the initial Calabi-Yau threefold with the invariants obtained from monodromy calculation of the Picard-Fuchs equation of the mirror family \cite{van2}. \begin{Conj} The BPS invariants of the pfaffian Calabi-Yau threefold $X_{i} \ (i=5,7,10)$ coincides with the numbers $\{n_{d}^{g}\}_{d\in \N}$ in Appendix as mirror symmetry predicts. \end{Conj}
+A general member of the one-parameter families constructed in this section is quite singular just as the degree 13 case.
+It is still unsettled whether or not a general member admits any crepant resolution.
+Hence our verification of mirror phenomena is again based on the monodromy calculation of the Picard--Fuchs equation of the our special one-parameter family \cite{van2}. \begin{Conj} The BPS invariants of the pfaffian Calabi--Yau threefold $X_{i} \ (i=5,7,10)$ coincides with the numbers $n_{d}^{g} \ (d\in \N)$ listed in Appendix as mirror symmetry predicts. \end{Conj}